Theme(s): Salt / Light / Righteousness according to Jesus / Wisdom / Discipleship / Christian character / Spiritual truth / True spirituality

 Note how the emphasis falls in this passage on truth being a gift from God, enabled by God and made available by God according to God's timing.
 On this matter Paul would have been in accord with his Jewish readers/hearers but out of sync with his Greek hearers/readers whose Hellenistic background assumed 'wisdom' was discoverable by insightful human intellectual exploration.

 Much more could be said on this passage.
 One specific point of reflection would be to consider what this passage says to the church today about communicating the gospel.
 To offer one tiny illustration of where such reflection might go: is the church tempted to think that its problems with communication of the gospel are about getting the right advertising agency involved in marketing the gospel?
 If so, to what extent is an "advertising agency involved in marketing" a 21st century equivalent of 1st century Hellenistic philosophers plying their rhetorical (persuasive) trade?

-[NB A downside to following the lectionary is that allowing for the presentation of Jesus last Sunday (thus drawing on the only gospel reading which can apply, a reading from Luke 2) and using Matthew 5:1-13 on All Saints Day (this year, 2 November) we end up with an interrupted reading of the gospel.
+[NB A downside to following the lectionary is that we end up with an interrupted reading of the gospel.
 Two weeks ago we were setting off on Jesus' mission after his baptism (Matthew 4).
 But Matthew 5:1-12 is reserved for All Saints Day, 1 November 2020, so we now jump ahead to Matthew 5:13-20].